appernetic/jamstack/README.md

 - Once the build is done, go to http://jamstack-demo.netlify.com/admin
 - If you just see 'Loading configuration', something has gone awry.
 - Check the console in dev tools.
 I had an error: "Error in configuration file: A `media_folder` wasn't found.
 Check your config.yml file.".
 So, it looks like the netlify cms config reqiures you to define your media location.
+- Ok, added the media_folder config now it seems to work. http://jamstack-demo.netlify.com/admin.
+- First thing you'll see is 'login with github' (Image 11)
+- Then had to authorize application so the cms has permission to access my GitHub account.
+Click 'Authorize Application' (Image 12) then confirm your password.
+- WOAH, got an error "Cannot read property 'replaceChild' of null" (Image 13).
+I *think* this is because I didn't add any collections to the config.yml.
+I shall try doing that.
+- Running this locally, `gulp watch` then go to http://localhost:3000/admin/index.html (THIS DID NOT WORK)